 - To continue with the features and benefits of the existing health plan that the policyholder wants to keep, give up on the benefits that do not serve his/her purpose anymore, and opt for features that will be more suitable for your changing needs.

-- Features and benefits offered in the existing policy can be modified to suit changing requirements due to increasing age by adding a new nominee, opting for additional benefits, etc. Moreover, portability offers policyholders the flexibility to customize their health insurance plan as per their unique needs.
+- Features and benefits offered in the existing policy can be modified to suit changing requirements due to increasing age by adding a new nominee, opting for additional benefits, etc. Moreover, portability offers policyholders the flexibility to customize their health insurance plans as per their unique needs.

 - An immediate increase in premiums is one of the factors for which health insurance policyholders should opt for porting to another policy.
-With an increase in age of the policyholder, there is usually a hike in the premiums.
+With an increase in the age of the policyholder, there is usually a hike in the premiums.
 However, a sharp hike is the reason enough for you to switch to another plan.

 - In case, a policyholder has experienced a slow and hassled claim settlement process with the existing insurer, it is advisable that (s)he opts for portability to an insurance company with a better claim settlement process and incurred claim settlement ratio.
 This ratio implies that they have a high chance of the claims getting settled quickly and in a hassle-free manner, in case such a situation arises.
 This would serve the purpose of investing in a health plan.